akuzemchak/laravel-yaml-translations/README.md

 password_label: Choose a Password
 ```

 **Also worth noting:** If a language file with a `.yml` extension is not found, the loader will fall back to using the PHP language file if one exists.
-This means you don't have to convert the stock language files, like `validation.php`!
+This means you don't have to convert the stock language files, like `validation.php` or `reminders.php`!

 ## Support